thesephist/ink/README.md

 # Ink

-Ink is a simple subset of modern JavaScript, reimagined as a standalone programming language.
+Ink is a functional programming language inspired by modern JavaScript.

+Ink has a few goals.
+In order, they are

+- Simple, minimal syntax
+- High readability and expressiveness
+- Small interpreter and runtime API
+- Performance (within reason)

 ## Setup and introduction